Have you ever had an FSAVC with Refuge Assurance?

 - Refuge Assurance gave me advice that my FSAVC would give me a bigger pension pot upon retirement.

-- I wasn't advised by Refuge Assurance that I would be choosing the funds myself and that I was responsible for its performance.
+- I wasn't informed by Refuge Assurance that I would be choosing the funds myself and that I was responsible for its performance.

 - I felt pressured by Refuge Assurance to take out my FSAVC.